vyorkin-personal/dots/README.md

 dots
 ====

-a new age reincarnation of my dotfiles, fucking clean, made with love
+a new age reincarnation of my dotfiles, fucking clean, made with love.